DevynCJohnson/Pybooster/README.md

 For information on contributing, refer to _[CONTRIBUTING.md](./CONTRIBUTING.md)_ (in this same directory).
 Also, refer to _[Coding_Standards.md](./Coding_Standards.md)_ (in this same directory) for further guidelines.

+To validate the checksums, execute `make valchecksums` in a terminal in this directory.

 Icon Themes
 -----------